ordina-jworks/ordina-jworks.github.io/_posts/2019-09-12-API-first-development-with-OpenAPI-or-Swagger.md

 Let's find out next.

 # Hosting your visualisations
+The API specifications should be easily accessible for you and your clients.

+# postman import
 # swagger code gen: generate code via cli
 # swagger code gen: generate code via maven / gradle plugin
 # swagger with Spring